durandg12/repo-template/git.md

 1. run `git branch -d branch-name` to delete the branch locally
 2. run `git fetch --prune` to delete the reference to the remote branch

+## Create a local branch and add it to the remote

+1. run `git checkout -b branch-name`
+2. run `git push -u origin branch-name`